shivannis/xandr-docs-public/xandr-docs/articles/monetize/view-line-item-details-smw.md

 ---
 title: Microsoft Monetize - View Line Item Details
-description: The article provides information about the Line Items Details window, which allows you to view and edit line item settings. ms.date: 10/28/2023
+description: Learn about the Line Items Details window that empowers you to optimize settings, troubleshoot, and visualize performance metrics for line items. ms.date: 10/28/2023
 ---